 Treating your knee pain starts with alleviating the painful symptoms and understanding the cause of the problem using a comprehensive biomechanical assessment carried out by our podiatrists.

-We then use treatments like 3D-scanned custom foot orthotics paired with the right footwear, strapping, bracing, gait retraining and physical therapy, particularly focusing on stretching and strengthening, to help improve your knee movement and limit the overuse.
+We then use treatments like 3D-scanned custom foot orthotics paired with the right footwear, shockwave treatment, strapping, bracing, gait retraining and physical therapy, particularly focusing on stretching and strengthening, to help improve your knee movement and limit overuse.

 Ultimately, our goal is always to prevent your knee pain from coming back or turning into a longstanding problem that would otherwise continue to cause you ongoing pain in the future.